 For a small code with limited system size $N$, we infer from Eq. \eqref{eq:low-T} that the above problem might be circumvented with the limit

 or

 Here $d$ is the code distance and $N=d^2$.
 The first bound is derived by assuming the areal term in Eq. \eqref{eq:low-T} is negligible

 for all spacelike Wilson loops $A$.
-The l.h.s. maximizes when $A$ is half the size of the spatial lattice $|\Pi(A)| = d^2/2$.
-Substitute $|\Pi(A)| = d^2/2$ into the above expression, we obtain Eq. \eqref{eq:distance1} ignoring a constant factor.
-Physically, Eq. \eqref{eq:distance1} is interpreted as the impact of measurement error itself on the system is ignorable.
-The second bound is derived by considering when the perimetric decay will be faster than the areal decay in Eq. \eqref{eq:low-T} for a spacelike Wilson loop,
+The left-hand-side maximizes when $A$ is half the size of the spatial lattice $|\Pi(A)| = d^2/2$.
+Substituting $|\Pi(A)| = d^2/2$ into the above expression, we have

+which is equivalent to Eq. \eqref{eq:distance1} ignoring a constant factor.
+Physically, Eq. \eqref{eq:distance1} is interpreted as the probability of the appearance of non-local measurement errors on the whole system is ignorable.
+The second bound is derived by considering the case when the perimetric decay is faster than the areal decay in Eq. \eqref{eq:low-T} for a spacelike Wilson loop,